ghreprimand/ghreprimand/README.md

 I build practical software around the things I want to understand better.

 The main thread right now is **OdysseyOS**, my Linux From Scratch-based personal operating environment.
-It has been one of the most satisfying projects I've worked on: part systems education, part daily-driver experiment, part excuse to understand the stack all the way down.
+It has been one of the most satisfying projects I've worked on.
+Part education, part daily-driver experimentation, part excuse to understand linux better.

 Other recurring threads: